Unique model railroad structure Plan-Sets designed in CAD.

-Building with Foam Board Booklet •••• We offer a package describing how to use foam board, and textured styrene with commercial doors and windows for some of our buildings with free shipping.
+Building with Foam Core Board Booklet •••• We offer a package describing how to use Foam Core Board, and textured styrene with commercial doors and windows for some of our buildings with free shipping.
 Included are 20) 9½" x 13" pages and over 40) illustrations of acceptable materials, adhesives, and finishes for Railroad gardens.
 NOTE: Not all of our offerings use these materials.
 The offerings that use these materials get the appropriate sheets included.

 1:24 scale plan sets include printing and dimension conversion factors to other popular scales.